Airy beam: History

 The term "Airy beam" derives from the Airy integral, developed in the 1830s by Sir George Biddell Airy to explain optical caustics such as those appearing in a rainbow.

 The Airy waveform was first theorized in 1979 by M. V. Berry and Nándor L. Balázs.
-They demonstrated a nonspreading Airy wave packet solution to the Schrödinger equation.
+They demonstrated a nonspreading Airy wave packet solution to the time--dependent Schrödinger equation for the wavefunction $\psi(x,t)$ of a free particle moving in one spatial dimension, $x$ in time, $t$.
+The probability density, $|\psi(x,t)|^2$, that is associated with this solution exhibits uniform acceleration in $x$ with time $t$.

 In 2007 researchers from the University of Central Florida (United States) were able to create and observe an Airy beam for the first time in both one- and two-dimensional configurations.
 The members of the team were Georgios Siviloglou, John Broky, Aristide Dogariu, and Demetrios Christodoulides.

 In one-dimension, the Airy beam is the only exactly shape-preserving accelerating solution to the free-particle Schrödinger equation (or 2D paraxial wave equation).
 However, in two dimensions (or 3D paraxial systems), two separable solutions are possible: two-dimensional Airy beams and accelerating parabolic beams.
 Furthermore, it has been shown that any function on the real line can be mapped to an accelerating beam with a different transverse shape.